George Drumgoole Coleman: Career

 In June 1827, Coleman was employed as a Revenue Surveyor, surveyed land titles which was issued mostly to cover shop-house lots in the town.
 In 1828, Coleman designed and built his own house which was completed in May 1829.

 In 1829, Coleman worked as a Topographical Surveyor which he surveyed in minute detail the islands that would form the new harbour of the port which included all the shoals, slopes and heights of the hills along the coast for the possible fortification of the harbour.
 On 19 October 1833, Coleman was appointed the Superintendent of Public Works and Convicts.
 He was also the surveyor and overseer of convict labour.
 Coleman headed the constructions of the North Bridge Road and South Bridge Road from 1833 to 1835.

 On 1 October 1835.
-Coleman helped cofounded the establishment of the Singapore Free Press & Mercantile Advertiser newspaper with William Napier, Edward Boustead, and Walter Scott Lorrain.
+Coleman helped cofound the establishment of the Singapore Free Press & Mercantile Advertiser newspaper with William Napier, Edward Boustead, and Walter Scott Lorrain.

 Although Coleman designed numerous private houses in Singapore, only two certain to be designed by Coleman have survived in Singapore, the Parliament House (originally Maxwell's house, but has undergone considerable changes since), and Caldwell House, currently part of CHIJMES on Victoria Street.
 Another residence building, the Istana Kampong Glam, is believed to be by Coleman although there is no definite evidence.

 An outstanding example of his work that survives to this day is the Armenian Church of Saint Gregory the Illuminator on Hill Street, built in 1835.
 He also built the first Anglican church in Singapore, St Andrew's, which was begun in 1835, but this structure was demolished in the 1850s having become unsafe due to lightning strikes.
 He was also hired to finish and extend the Raffles Institution, originally designed by Lieutenant Phillip.
 The building however was demolished in 1972.
 Another prominent building of early Singapore designed by Coleman was the Telok Ayer market on the waterfront built in 1835.
 It was demolished due to land reclamation work in 1879 and the market was then moved to the present Lau Pa Sat, which retains the octagonal shape of the original market by Coleman.
 Before he left Singapore, Coleman completed the design of the godown of Baba Yeo Kim Swee which would be built in 1842 and completed by 1843 at the Hallpike Street.